 You will most likely have sandy soils if:

-When in your hand, your soil can run freely through your hands – like sand!
+- When in your hand, your soil can run freely through your hands – like sand!

-As the soils are free draining, you may find that they get extremely dry
+- As the soils are free draining, you may find that they get extremely dry

 Best grass seed for sandy soils

-Chewings Fescue, Sheeps Fescue and Strong Creeping Red Fescue each have their own individual attributes that make them ideal for sandy soils.
+Chewings Fescue, Sheeps Fescue and Strong Creeping Red Fescue each have the attributes that make them ideal for sandy soils.
 Chewings Fescue is inherently drought tolerant, Sheeps Fescue survives and thrives in low nutrient soils and Strong Creeping Red Fescue is highly tolerant of most adverse soil conditions.

-Grass seed for normal/loam type soil
+Grass seed for normal/loam type soils

-Loam type soil is ideal for sowing, in its composition it is made up of some sand, some clay and silt which is a mixture of the two.
-It benefits from the positive properties of both, and is free draining and nutrient filled.
-Any type of grass seed will grow in these conditions, so the next step is to consider what you need for your lawn.
+Loam-type soil is ideal for sowing.
+Its composition is made up of some sand, some clay and some silt - which is a mixture of the two.
+It benefits from the positive properties of both, is free draining and is nutrient-filled.
+Any grass seed will grow in these conditions, so the next step is to consider what you need for your lawn.

-Can I turn my clay/sandy soils into loam type soils?
+Can I turn my clay/sandy soils into loam-type soils?

-A lot of people will add top soil to improve their soil quality – but over time this will not dramatically change the makeup of the soil.
-If you wish to change your soil make up it will take a lot of time, care, attention and adjustment and may prove to be more hassle than it's worth.
+A lot of people will add topsoil to improve their soil quality – but over time this will not dramatically change the makeup of the soil.
+If you wish to change your soil makeup, it will take a lot of time, care, attention and adjustment, and it may prove to be more hassle than it's worth.